coinForRich/coin-for-rich/README.md

 - Real-time websocket (WS) chart and analytics charts is at `localhost:8000/view/wschart`

 **Websocket**
-- Subscribe to real-time OHLCV: `ws://localhost:8000/api/ohlcvs`
+- Endpoint for real-time OHLCV: `ws://localhost:8000/api/ohlcvs`
+- When the connection is open, send the following JSON message to subscribe to a OHLCV data stream of a symbol (e.g., bitfinex - BTC - USD):
+    ```
+    {
+        event_type: "subscribe",
+        data_type: "ohlcv",
+        exchange: "bitfinex",
+        base_id: "BTC",
+        quote_id: "USD",
+        interval: "1m",
+        mls: false
+    }
+    ```
 ### Celery Flower
 Celery Flower (to monitor Celery tasks) is available at `localhost`, port `5566`
+## Local Data Storage <a name="hacking_localdata"></a>
+Data for Postgres and Redis are stored in `./localdata`
 ## Configurations <a name="hacking_configs"></a>
 - Configurations for variables used in all components: `./common/config/constants.py`
 - Configurations for fetchers: `./fetchers/config/constants.py`
 - Depending on the problems you encounter, you may want to adjust variables in those files
-## Local Data Storage <a name="hacking_localdata"></a>
-Data for Postgres and Redis are stored in `./localdata`
 ## Customizing the App Image <a name="hacking_customappimg"></a>
-After customizing, simply rebuild it and re-run: `docker-compose build --no-cache && docker-compose up -d`
+- After customizing, simply rebuild it and re-run: `docker-compose build --no-cache && docker-compose up -d`
+- More documentation on customization are to be written
 ## Running without Docker Compose <a name="hacking_runwodc"></a>
 You can still develop, customize and run this app without Docker Compose.
 However, you may want to run the two containers of Timescaledb/Postgres and Redis and note that you may have to spend some time setting up cron jobs (to refresh materialized views).